yildiztugba/HYKWebsite/planning/backlog.md

 - As a **user** I want to see the menu (The program,Volunteer,About, FAQ, Support us, Apply Now) so that I can figure out easily how the website works.

   - Given the user wants to know where s/he currently is, there should be an outline around the selected button to prevent any confusion.

+- As a **user** I want to see a footer with organization's address at the bottom of the website so that I can reach the address easily.

+  - Given the user wants to copy the address, It should be type of text to copy easily.

 ## Should-Have